yuvabharathib/Ex.-No.8-CONFIGURING-ANALOG-PORT-TO-INTEFACE-AN-ANALOG-SENSOR-AND-READ-THE-VALUES-USING-SERIAL-PORT/README.md

 * Clock prescaler: Synchronous clock mode divided by 4 ADC Clock derives from the system clock (SYCLK) that is set to the maximum frequency: 170MHz.
 Divide by 4 means to set the maximum ADC sampling frequency (170MHz/4 = 42.5MHz).
-* Resolution: ADC 12-bit resolution
+* Resolution: ADC 10-bit resolution
-Output digital signal has 4096 levels.
+Output digital signal has 1024 levels.
 The voltage full-scale range is equal to the microcontroller supply voltage (3.3V).

-ADC1 configuration panel.
-Image by author.
+ADC1 configuration panel.  .
 After saving the configuration, the STM32CubeIDE will generate all the project files according to the user inputs.

-## Procedure:

 ##  Program

-##

 ## Result :